Theo-flux/Theo-flux/README.md

 ## 🔭 I'm currently working on

-- Building an efficient and state of the art Health Applications.
+- Building efficient and state of the art Health Applications.

 ## 📫 How to reach me